The Civic is committed to good governance and has embarked upon the journey of compliance with the Governance Code.

 Liam Morrissey (re-appointed October 2011)

 Liam Morrissey from Rathcoole.
 Founding member of Alternative Entertainments arts group a multi-displinary arts organization.
-Managed AltEnts Art gallery at the Civic Theatre for ten years.
+Managed AltEnts Art gallery at The Civic for ten years.
 Founder of the Des Carty Music School and Programme Manager for the Des Carty Sessions, an annual county wide traditional music festival.
 Programmer for the Alternative Entertainments Children’s Arts Festival.
 Studied Cultural anthropology and fine art photography at UCD, and now studying permaculture at the Open University.

 Eddie Conroy (appointed December 2015)